anthonyozerov/website/thoughts/trust-in-media/media.md

 3. Politico took it at face value, changed "ordered" to "announced," and only qualified the information as coming from a CNN report.
 4. Both articles remain unchanged, with no editor's note, even though the school did not close.

-I think we can all agree that steps 3 and 4 are, simply said, simple and avoidable journalistic mistakes.
+I think we can all agree that steps 3 and 4 are, simply said, avoidable journalistic mistakes.
 As someone who lived through the stress, they were enough to decrease my trust in the media's ability to report things carefully and self-correct when proven wrong.
 But what happened in 1 and 2?
 Why was this reported even though our school didn't close?
 Here are some options:

 - CNN made a mistake, misinterpreting what the US official said.
 - The official made a mistake, misinterpreting some sort of information.